Federal Chancellery of Germany

 The Federal Chancellery (Bundeskanzleramt, /de/) is a German federal agency serving the executive office of the chancellor of Germany, the head of the federal government, currently Friedrich Merz.
 The Chancellery's primary function is to assist the chancellor in coordinating the activities of the federal government.
-The head of the Chancellery (Chef des Bundeskanzleramtes) holds the rank of either a Secretary of State (Staatssekretär) or a Federal Minister (Bundesminister), currently held by Thorsten Frei.
+The head of the Chancellery (Chef des Bundeskanzleramtes) holds the rank of either a Secretary of State (Staatssekretär) or a Federal Minister (Bundesminister), currently held by Nina Warken.
 The headquarters of the German Chancellery is at the Federal Chancellery building in Berlin, which is the largest government headquarters in the world.